Edward John Thompson: Books

 Thompson was a prolific author who wrote several works of verse and prose, fiction and non-fiction.
 His early vocation was to be a poet and his first collection of verse, The Knight Mystic, came out in 1907.
 His other works of poetry include The Mesopotamian Verses (1919), Collected Poems (1930), New Recessional (1942) and 100 Poems (1944).
 His verse remained stylistically traditional but matured in its intensity and precision over the years.

 Thompson also wrote several novels, including Introducing the Arnisons (1935), John Arnison (1939) and five novels on India.
 The first of these was An Indian Day (1927) which was touted as "a counterblast" to E. M. Forster's A Passage to India published three years earlier.
 His other Indian novels are Night falls on Siva's hill (1929), A Farewell to India (1931), So a Poor Ghost (1933) and An End of the Hours (1938).
 Both A Farewell to India and An End of the Hours are featuring some of the characters of An Indian Day.
 Another novel Burmese Silver (1938) is set in Burma.
 A Letter from India (1932) is a political treatise.
 The scholar Harish Trivedi has noted that "[Thompson] deserves to be revived as the fourth of the top quartet of Raj novelists, next in interest only to Kipling, Forster and Paul Scott".

 These Men, Thy Friends (1927) is a fictionalized novel of events in Mesopotamia in 1916-1918, which is presumably based on his own experiences.

 The Other Side of the Medal (1925), which examines the Revolt of 1857 from an Indian perspective, The Reconstruction of India (1930), The Rise and Fulfilment of British Rule in India (1934), Ethical Ideals in India Today (1942) and The Making of the Indian Princes (1943) are among the books that he wrote on India's history and culture.
 The Making of the Indian Princes was read by Nehru in the Ahmednagar jail and reviewed favourably by E. M. Forster.

 Suttee (1928), on the outlawed practice of Sati, The Life of Charles, Lord Metcalfe (1937), his biography of the English administrator Charles Metcalfe and the plays Atonement: A play of modern India (1924) and Elizabeth and Essex (1943) are his other notable works.

 Family

-Thompson married Theodosia Jessup, the American missionary William Jessup's daughter, in 1919 in Jerusalem, having met her while posted there the previous year.
+In 1919, Thompson married Theodosia, daughter of the American missionary William Jessup in Jerusalem, having met her while posted there the previous year.
 The couple had two sons, Frank, the elder, who died in Bulgaria during the Second World War, and the second, Edward Palmer Thompson, the noted historian.